score-json/nlohmann_json/TSF/trustable/assertions/TA-SUPPLY_CHAIN_CONTEXT.md

 normative: false
 ---

+(Note: The guidance, evidence, confidence scoring and checklist sections below are copied from [CodeThink's documentation of TSF](https://codethinklabs.gitlab.io/trustable/trustable/trustable/TA.html).
+However, the answers to each point in the evidence list and checklist are specific to this project.)

 **Guidance**

-This assertion is satisfied to the extent that we have traced and captured source code for XYZ and all of its dependencies (including transitive dependencies, all the way down), and for all of the tools used to construct XYZ from source, and have mirrored versions of these inputs under our control.
+This assertion is satisfied to the extent that we have traced and captured source code for nlohmann/json and all of its dependencies (including transitive dependencies, all the way down), and for all of the tools used to construct nlohmann/json from source, and have mirrored versions of these inputs under our control.
 Any associated data and documentation dependencies must also be considered.

 'Mirrored' in this context means that we have a version of the upstream project